mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2020-06-01-lifting-lockdown-lorawan/index.md

 [Recent studies](https://www.theguardian.com/environment/2020/apr/30/clean-air-in-europe-during-lockdown-leads-to-11000-fewer-deaths) have shown the apparent correlation between an improvement in air quality and the Coronavirus Lockdown, but did you know that other studies suggest Coronavirus is *more likely* to spread in areas where air quality is poor?

-The All Party Parlimentary Group for Air Pollution recently launched their [Air Quality Strategy to Reduce Coronavirus infection](https://appgairpollution.org/2020/05/29/air-quality-strategy-to-reduce-coronavirus-infection/) and it makes for sobering reading.
-The studies and surveys cited all point to air pollution playing its part in both the spread *and* the infection efficacy of the virus through inflamation of the airways.
+The All Party Parliamentary Group for Air Pollution recently launched their [Air Quality Strategy to Reduce Coronavirus infection](https://appgairpollution.org/2020/05/29/air-quality-strategy-to-reduce-coronavirus-infection/) and it makes for sobering reading.
+The studies and surveys cited all point to air pollution playing its part in both the spread *and* the infection efficacy of the virus through inflammation of the airways.

 {{< bundle-image alt="An image of our air quality monitors" name="airQuality" caption="Our customer counters help you manage the number of people on your premises" >}}